Welcome to Seebüll, Dear visitors!

 Is the museum café open as well?

-Due to current restrictions the café, operated by the Niebüller Backstube will remain closed.
-Upon reopening the café will implemented its own measures according to requirements for gastronomic services and will also ask you to provide contact information for possible contact tracing.
+The café, operated by the Niebüller Backstube is finally open again.
+The café has implemented its own measures according to requirements for gastronomic services.
 Please understand that the number of tables as well as the range of products may be reduced.

 Is the playground open as well?